 The "Advanced report" tab allows you to compare users by custom parameters.
-To perform a comparison, you need to select the Main project and the Donors projects with which the comparison is to be made.
+To perform a comparison, you need to select the Main project and the Donor projects with which the comparison is to be made.
 You also have to choose the criteria of overlapping.
-You ,can overlap the audience by:
+You can overlap the audience by:

 amount of payments

 To add several overlaps with different criteria press +Counter.
 After specifying the settings necessary for comparison, click the "View result" button to see a report results table.
 You can change the display of audience overlap results from a table to a chart.

 After receiving the results of the comparison you will be able to:

 create a user segment and study the behavior of the users later on.
 For example, you can save a segment of users who make payments in Application A, but don’t pay in Application B. After that, using the created segment, you can study user behavior in detail: what offers motivate users to buy in Application A, what goods they buy there, what amount of money they spend.
 Perhaps the prices in Application A are lower than in Application B, or in Application A you can buy goods for customizing your game character, while in Application B there are no such goods.
 After analyzing the paying audience of your application you can develop hypotheses for A/B testing, as well as start sending push notifications with appealing offers to potential paying audience.

 select a potential paying audience for behavior research and Gross increase.
 For example, by studying a segment composed of users who have not paid in Application B for a long time or users who pay more in Application A. Thus, you can analyze what exactly users buy in Application A, at what stage they make payments, what amount of money they spend, what offers motivate users to buy.
 With this information at hand, you can test various hypotheses (price changes, offer content, etc.) that can increase Gross.